Sh720-bil/linux/README.md

 # linux
-for web hosting on aws
+Step to host website on AWS